 There’s a fairly wide range of approaches to weighing and considering the GPA from school to school, but there are some general trends.
 The first is that, even if a school doesn't have an explicit GPA cut-off, its admissions committees will still have some degree of GPA expectation, even if it's slightly flexible or unofficial.
 Our MD expert Dr. Cazes explains further:

 "It seems that competitive GPAs are only getting higher and higher each year.
 The thought here is that a GPA is a good assessment of your accomplishment over time as opposed to a one time standardized test.
 That being said, it really does vary school to school and each school has their own rules when it comes to MCAT and GPA calculation.
-Check with each school." - Dr. Jaime Cazes, MD, University of Toronto Faculty of Medicine
+Check with each school." - Dr. Jaime Cazes, MD

 Students with higher grades and GPAs do tend to fare better in the selection process at Canadian schools, though having a high GPA is in no way a guarantee of standing out amongst the crowd.